Construction sign with text Road Work with road in the background

 Project overview

 The South Valley Sewer District (SVSD) will remove and replace existing sewer manholes and pipes and install upsized pipes to meet current and future wastewater/sewer collection needs.
 Project completion is expected by late spring 2026.
 The project will run from 2700 West in Riverton/South Jordan to 6000 West (Mustang Trail Way at the high school) in Herriman.
+Though much of this project occurs outside Herriman boundaries, we understand it impacts our residents.

 Map showing future sewer line upgrade along 11800 South from Herriman to Riverton/South Jordan